 The Company is subject to interest rate risk on its cash and cash equivalents and long-term debt.
-The Company is exposed to interest rate risk on its operating line of credit and term loan since the interest rates applicable are variable and are, therefore, exposed to cash flow risks resulting from interest rate fluctuations.
-As at December 31, 2020, the revolving facility balance was \$nil.
-The drawn term facility as at December 31, 2020 was \$28.5 million, \$28.4 million of which was held in a Bankers Acceptance.
-The interest rate on the Banker's Acceptance at December 31, 2020 was 4.21%.
-The remaining \$0.1 million drawn under this facility bears interest at prime rate plus a margin.
-The Company assesses its interest rate risk as low, as a 1% change in interest rate would have increased (decreased) quarterly interest by \$71 thousand.
+The Company is exposed to interest rate risk on its operating line of credit and Term Credit Facility since the interest rates applicable are variable and are, therefore, exposed to cash flow risks resulting from interest rate fluctuations.
+As at December 31, 2021, the revolving facility balance was \$nil.
+The drawn Term Credit Facility as at December 31, 2021 was \$20.0 million, drawn via a prime rate loan.
+The prime rate loan bears interest at prime rate plus a margin.
+The Company assesses its interest rate risk as low, as a 1% change in interest rate would have increased (decreased) quarterly interest by \$50 thousand.
+The Term Credit Facility was subsequently paid off in full on February 1, 2022 (see Note 22 Subsequent Events in the consolidated financial statements for the twelve months ended December 31, 2021)